timofeysie/nextjs-markdown-blog/writings/async-logic-and-data-fetching-in-typescript.md

 There is already a spinner component in the '../../components/Spinner' file.
 We import that into the posts list component.

-The tutorial shows adding a PostExcerpt that should really be in a separate file:
+The tutorial shows adding a PostExcerpt that should really be in a separate file, but in this case it's a separate component which would make it easy to extract later:

 ```js
 const PostExcerpt = ({ post }) => {